stanislaw/notes_on_software_engineering/README.md

 the process behind their creation often involves deep reflection and can stem from the unconscious mind.

+### Engineering as Input/Output: The Role of Prepared Inputs

+An engineer can be thought of as an I/O device that transforms inputs into outputs.
+The output, a solution or an implementation path, is often clear when the inputs are well-prepared and mature.

+When someone struggles to solve a problem, it is worth examining the quality of the inputs.
+Some may be missing, incomplete, inconsistent, or incorrect.
+Once enough information is collected and clarified, the solution often emerges naturally.

+Inputs can take many forms: a precise task definition, a clear system description, a solid understanding of the environment, personal experience and skills, well-formed mental models, effective diagrams, synergies with existing components, or advice from a fellow engineer.
+The healthier and more complete the inputs, the more straightforward the path to a solution becomes.

 ### Humans are not designed for Big Numbers

 If you have to work with something that involves a big number of entities, like